srzn/CourseProject/README.md

 python search_test.py config-test.toml 'Option'

 where 'Option' can take any integer value between 0 and 5.
 Please refer the documentation to know more about each choice.

+For example, if you chose Option 0 then you'll run

-For example: >> python search_test.py config-test.toml 0
+python search_test.py config-test.toml 0

 And then run,